opendata-stuttgart/sensor.community/content/dnms/en/06-troubleshoot.md

 * Remove sensor electronics from the housing and observe
 * Check/replace power supply again
     * does ESP flash shortly after reboot?
-    * Teensy: red LED on after reboot?
+    * Teensy: red LED flashing after reboot?
     * check/replace the cables to the sensors again